 What follows is my provisional translation (in other words, not official or authorized; see here for more) of a Tablet from ʻAbduʼl-Bahá, the original text of which is published in Muntakhabáti az Makátíb-i-ʻAbduʼl-Bahá, vol. 3, p.
 104 (passage no. 151).
-I am grateful to Naeem Nabiliakbar for helping me to appreciate some of the subtle nuances in this Tablet that were not immediately obvious to me, and also to Sen McGlinn and Jack McLean for their suggested improvements to this translation.
+I am grateful to Naeem Nabiliakbar for helping me to appreciate some of the subtle nuances in this Tablet that were not immediately obvious to me, and also to Sen McGlinn, Jack McLean, Ismael Velasco, Farhan Yazdani, and Dawn Jensen Nobile for their suggested improvements to this translation.

 O selfless lover of the Traceless Friend!
-A thousand mystics have sought that Friend, and have yet remained deprived and distant from His Face.
-Yet thou hast found Him; thou hast recognized Him.
+A thousand mystics have sought that Friend yet remained deprived and distant from His Face; yet thou hast found Him, thou hast recognized Him.
 Thou hast engaged thyself in service, and secured a glorious station; indeed, thou hast hoisted the standard of success and prosperity.
 How strange the story—how novel the news!

-A lover in stillness is better than a thinker in motion.
+A lover in stillness is better than a contemplator in motion.
 The glory of God rest upon thee.

 A typescript of the complete Persian text of this Tablet appears below.